Coyote-A/ultimate-upscale-for-automatic1111/README.md

 ### Bands pass
 It adds passes on just seams (rows and columns) and covers small area around them (*width* in ui).
 It requires less time than offset pass.

+### Half tile offset + intersections pass
+It runs Half tile offset pass and then run extra pass on intersections with radial gradient mask

 # How to enable 4096 img width and height
 1. Select **Custom size** in **Target size type**
 2. Set **custom width** and **custom height** to 4096